MattHondrakis/DataAnalysis/Masters Project Fall Placement/Masters-Project-Fall-Placement.md

 -   <a href="#who-are-these-graduates" id="toc-who-are-these-graduates">Who
     are these graduates?</a>
     -   <a href="#count-plots" id="toc-count-plots">Count Plots</a>
+    -   <a href="#gender" id="toc-gender">Gender</a>
         -   <a href="#1-salary-distribution-by-gender"
             id="toc-1-salary-distribution-by-gender">1.
 Salary Distribution by
             Gender</a>
         -   <a
             href="#2-percent-specialization-in-higher-secondary-education-by-gender"
             id="toc-2-percent-specialization-in-higher-secondary-education-by-gender">2.
             Percent Specialization in Higher Secondary Education by Gender</a>
+        -   <a href="#3-work-experience-by-gender"
+            id="toc-3-work-experience-by-gender">3.
+Work Experience by Gender</a>
+    -   <a href="#work-experience" id="toc-work-experience">Work Experience</a>
+        -   <a href="#4-work-experience-by-undergrad-degree"
+            id="toc-4-work-experience-by-undergrad-degree">4.
+Work Experience by
+            Undergrad Degree</a>
 -   <a href="#who-are-most-likely-to-get-placed"
     id="toc-who-are-most-likely-to-get-placed">Who are most likely to get
     placed?</a>